Jordan

 Jasmine

 Jasmine is the youngest of the Wayward Girls.
-She's a college student and recently married.
-She doesn't have a ton of time for crafts with classes and homework or room living in an apartment.
+She's recently married and graduated from college.
+She has one son.
+She doesn't have a ton of time, space or budget for crafts living the life of a married college student.
 But she loves fun, easy, and inexpensive ways to decorate in such a small space.
-Somewhere in her busy schedule she tries to find time for creativity, crafts and baking.Back to top
+Somewhere in her busy schedule she tries to find time for creativity, crafts and baking.

 Mom

 Diana the warden is the lucky mom of four beautiful and talented daughters.
 She works as an academic coach in a middle school.
 Although her crafting goes in spurts, she instilled a love of creating in her daughters that continues to this day.
-Her favorite crafts include quilting, sewing, and making things for her grandbabies!Back to top
+Her favorite crafts include quilting, sewing, and making things for her grandbabies!

 Why Wayward?

-We weren't always wayward.
-Once upon a time, we were just crazy, as you might expect in a household with four girls.
-We tried to hide our zaniness behind a normal exterior, but sometimes the crazy shone through.One evening, we were joking about that disconnect and our relatives' greetings when we realized there was something missing.
+One evening, we were joking about that disconnect and our relatives' greetings when we realized there was something missing.
 If you know us, you know our dad (okay, well, he's not Mom's dad, but you know who we mean) shares his name with a very famous historical figure.
 All these elements combined to create a perfect storm of an answering machine greeting, in Dad's cheery baritone:

 You've reached the [Thomas Jefferson] Residence . . . for Wayward Girls.
 Please leave a message. [distorted piano music]

 We still embrace this as our calling in life.
 Over the years, the message has impressed a number of people, including at least one soon-to-be-in-law (she wasn't sure she had the right house and hung up without leaving a message).
-The greeting was unchanged until another perfect storm—lightning struck in the front yard, zapping a good number of electronics in the house.
+The greeting was unchanged for over a decade until another perfect storm—lightning struck in the front yard, zapping a good number of electronics in the house.
 But the spirit of the greeting will live on in our wayward hearts—and we hope in yours too!

 But what does it mean to be Wayward and Crafty?
 Click here to find out!